Tankless Water Heater Installation Cost in 2026: $1,500-$4,500

 $

-Check your utility company's rebate programs - many offer $50-$200 for high-efficiency water heaters independent of the federal credit.
+Check your utility company's rebate programs - many offer $50-$200 for high-efficiency water heaters, and these survived the federal credit, which ended after 2025.

 $